How We Sold Out a Boxing Venue with Zero Ad Spend

 We did the work.

 Zero ad spend.
 Sold out.
-Two books were launched.
+Two books launched.
 One boxing ring.

 If anything, they matter more now.
 Because everyone else is just running ads.